 What Is Voluntary Administration?

 A voluntary administration is a formalised type of administration that stands the company in a stationary state.
-This is where the voluntary administrator investigates and reports on the company’s history and financial position to creditors.
-The voluntary administrator also makes recommendations about its future.
+As a result, the voluntary administrator then investigates and reports on the company’s history and financial position to creditors.
+Hence, the voluntary administrator also makes recommendations about its future.

-- Accept a Deed of Company Arrangement if one is proposed by the directors,
+- Accept a Deed of Company Arrangement if the directors propose one,

 - Liquidate the company